socrata/dev.socrata.com/README.md

 ### Before Submitting

-Before submitting, run `rake test` and `rake htmlproof` to run the test suite and confirm that you haven't broken anything.
+Before submitting, please run `rake test` to run the test suite and confirm that you haven't broken anything.
+You may need to install `phantomjs` to run the test suite: `npm install -g phantomjs`

+Continuous integration tests will be run when you submit a pull request, so this will save time if issues later crop up.

 ### Modifying CSS/SASS